-The new EP academic curriculum comprises five separate courses.
-It includes detailed user material, mandatory lectures and workshops on innovation (including responsible innovation) for all young researches participating in HBP-related research.
+The new EP academic curriculum comprises five separate syllabi.
+It includes detailed user material, mandatory lectures and workshops on innovation (including responsible innovation) for all PhD candidates participating in HBP-related research, as well as similar training for more senior researchers.
 Formal examinations and a multi-university certification process are planned.
-Teaching will be based on innovative forms of online education, in which online lectures are complemented by face-to-face workshops.
-The courses are being developed and taught by senior scientists from within and outside the Project.
-The commitment of the Course Directors and associated teachers will be supported by a limited financial contribution from the EP budget.
-The courses will introduce young scientists to disciplines outside the speciality in which they have been trained, prepare them to use the HBP ICT platforms and stimulate their entrepreneurial skills.
+Enrolment of new HBP Students will be based on online testing of performance on the HBP ICT Platforms.
+Teaching will be based on innovative forms of online education, in which webinars are complemented by face-to-face workshops.
+The syllabi are being developed and taught by senior scientists leading or working in HBP Subprojects.
+The commitment of the Syllabus leaders and associated teachers will be supported by a limited financial contribution from the EP budget.
+The syllabi will introduce young scientists to disciplines outside the speciality in which they have been trained, prepare them to use the HBP ICT platforms and stimulate their entrepreneurial skills.
 By helping them acquire new competencies and skills, they will be better placed to turn Flagship results into useful innovations.
-Course teaching materials will be made available via an EP website, accessible through the Collaboratory, that will direct students towards further reading material.
+Syllabus teaching materials will be made available via an EP website, accessible through the Collaboratory, that will direct students towards further reading material.